Good Judgment and Wealth

 e.
 That’s what Solomon is saying—the tillage of the poor—a small plot of land yields MUCH FOOD… because of the diligence, ingenuity, and determination of the poor farmer.

-There is that is destroyed for lack of judgment…
+23b But there is that is destroyed for lack of judgment.

 1. On the other hand, there is also another possible scenario…